 Companies are usually faced with challenges to make the medical devices safe for human use, ensuring they are effective.
-For that matter, when it comes to designing and developing medical devices, companies must comply with FDA and ISO quality systems regulations to ensure they are risk-free.
+For that matter, when it comes to designing and developing medical devices, companies have to comply with FDA and ISO quality systems regulations to ensure they are risk-free.

-These FDA QS regulations and ISO 14971 device quality system requirements address processes and procedures for post-product development, which broadly outline the processes involved in risk management medical devices.
+These FDA QS regulations and ISO 14971 device quality system requirements address processes and procedures for post-product development, which broadly outline the risk management processes of medical devices.

 ISO 14971:2007 specifies and regulates the process to be followed by the medical device manufacturers to avoid the possible hazards associated with the device.